 Partial withdrawals may be subject to a standard charge from the insurance company, as well as possibly surrender charges as well depending on the policy.
-Always inquire about any possible charges before you take a withdrawal, otherwise you may be handing your insurance company a big chunk of your hard earned money!
+Always inquire about any possible charges before you make a withdrawal, otherwise, you may be handing your insurance company a big chunk of your hard-earned money!
 A withdrawal will reduce your cash value and surrender value by the amount of gross withdrawal, and will also reduce the face amount of the contract (the amount paid to beneficiaries upon the insureds death) by the amount of the withdrawal as well.
 Often times as long as there is no loan outstanding on the policy, a withdrawal can be made up to the entire surrender value.
-This will not not put the policy into grace period as long as a payment is made that at least covers the cost of insurance by the next premium due date.
+This will not put the policy into a grace period as long as a payment is made that at least covers the cost of insurance by the next premium due date.

 Loans are also allowed on permanent forms of life insurance, and the surrender value will be reduced by the amount of the loan.
 Loans do not necessarily need to be repaid, however, they will continue to accrue interest for as long as the loan is outstanding.
 Because the interest accrual over time may significantly reduce cash surrender value, always consider how likely you are to repay the loan when weighing the decision to withdraw from the cash value or to take a loan.
 Advantages of loans are that they are not taxable, usually do not have any charges associated with the transaction, and they do not reduce the face value of the contract if paid back before the death of the insured.